daytonaio/daytona/docs/workspace_mode/daytona.md

 ## daytona

-Use the Daytona CLI to manage your project
+Use the Daytona CLI to manage your workspace

 ### Synopsis

-Use the Daytona CLI to manage your project
+Use the Daytona CLI to manage your workspace

 ```
 daytona [flags]